G-Hong/G-Hong/README.md

 - Developed LLM-based chatbot for emotional support with CBT-inspired dialogues
 - Integrated sentiment analysis and prompt engineering for empathetic conversation
 - Led both project management and AI development roles
+- Created a system focused on maintaining therapeutic consistency across interactions

 #### 📱 KISA AI Security Framework
 - Contributed to the development of standardized security practices for AI systems